(Amma’s address on ‘the role of religion in conflict transformation’, at the Millennium World Peace Summit, United Nations, 29th August 2000)

 Religion is the science of the mind.
 Today we are able to air-condition the external world, but we have yet to learn how to air-condition the mind.
 We are trying to clone human beings, but we do not attempt to create within ourselves a perfect, loving and peaceful human being.
 An important role of religion is this purification process.

 Today we are aware of the need to protect our environment, and this, of course, is essential.
 Yet, we are seldom concerned with the pollution that negative thoughts and actions create in the atmosphere and in the consciousness of humanity.
 The inner pollution of the mind is in many ways more lethal than chemical pollution, for it has the power to destroy humanity at any time.
-We therefore need to purify our mental environment.
+We, therefore, need to purify our mental environment.

-Though the founders of all religions realised and practiced the noblest ideals in their lives, many followers have failed to live up to them.
+Though the founders of all religions realized and practiced the noblest ideals in their lives, many followers have failed to live up to them.
 Instead of focusing on the essence of religious principles of love and compassion, we focus on the external rituals and traditions, which vary from religion to religion.
 That is how these religions, which were originally meant to foster peace and a sense of unity among us, became instrumental in spreading war and conflict.
 This does not negate the importance of religious disciplines and traditions.
 Indeed, they have their own significance.
 They are necessary for our spiritual development.
 But we must remember, these traditions are the means to the goal and not the goal itself.

 Suppose a person has to cross a river by boat.
 Upon reaching the other shore, he has to leave the boat and move onward.
 If he insists on clinging to the boat, his progress will be hampered.
 Similarly, we have to give more importance to the goal of religion and not be overly attached to the means.
-We should remember that religion is meant for humanity, and not humanity for religion.
+We should remember that religion is meant for humanity and not humanity for religion.

 To solve the complex and controversial issues such as religious freedom, conversion, and fanaticism, the religious leaders must come together in dialogue with open hearts in order to arrive at mutually acceptable, practical solutions.